skymitch9/WoW-UI-Backup-Script/README.md

 wowBackup.ps1	The main PowerShell script.
 Prompts folder selection, creates a backup, and offers to schedule itself. run_wow_backup.bat	Launches wowBackup.ps1 with administrator rights — required for scheduling. wowUI_config.json	Generated on first run.
 Stores your chosen folders and scheduling status.

-🚀 Quick Start (GitHub ZIP Release)
+🚀 Quick Start
-✅ Download from GitHub Releases:
+## 📦 Download and Use the WoW Backup Script

-    Go to the Releases section of the repository.
+1. Go to the [Releases](../../releases) section of this repository.

-    Download the latest .zip package (e.g., WoWBackup_v1.0.zip).
+2. Download the latest `WoWBackup_<version>.zip` file.

-    Extract the ZIP into a folder such as:
+3. Extract the contents to a folder of your choice.

-    C:\WoWBackup
+4. Double-click `run_wow_backup.bat` to launch the backup script with administrator privileges.

 ✅ Run It: